christiangda/docker-kafka/README.md

 ## Ports

 * 9092 --> Default Kafka port, unmodifiable
-* 2181 --> Default Zookeeper port, unmodifiable
+* 2181 --> Default Zookeeper port, unmodifiable (Only available in case you are using its internal zookeeper server)
 * 9999 --> Java JMX port, unmodifiable

 ## Volumes